AhmadArrabi/3D-annotator/README.md

      - *Note: Y-axis corresponds to the horizontal axis in the Lateral view.*

 ---
 **Note**: The application uses an "Append-Only" log for safety.
-If you modify an annotation, a new row is added to the CSV.
+If you modify an annotation, a new row is added to the CSV to preserve history.